ros2/ros2_embedded_nuttx/misc/buildroot/configs/README.txt

   This configuration build an NXFLAT toolchain (only) for use with the Cortex-M3.

+cortexa8-eabi-defconfig-4.6.3
+  Builds an EABI ARM toolchain for the Cortex-A5/8 using gcc 4.6.3.
+  This configuration builds gcc, g++ and the NXFLAT toolchain.
+This configuration builds but has not been used.

+cortexa8-eabi-defconfig-4.8.2
+  Builds an EABI ARM toolchain for the Cortex-A5/8 using gcc 4.8.2.
+  This configuration builds gcc, g++ and the NXFLAT toolchain.
+This configuration builds but has not been used.

 bfin-defconfig-4.2.4
   Builds an Blackfin toolchain using gcc 4.2.4